ContentSquare/tag-sdk/README.md

 Before using the Contentsquare tag, make sure you have one of the following:

-- **Contentsquare Account**: Client id is required (for enterprise accounts).
+- **Contentsquare Account**: Client id is required.
 To obtain a client id please visit the official website (https://www.contentsquare.com/).
 - **CS Lite Account**: Site id is required for CS Lite accounts.

 ### Steps to Use Contentsquare Tag